The student dashboard is the main ‘home’ area that you use to navigate Codio. This is what it looks like:

 Within the player various options can be controlled by the user

-Settings allows the user to change the Theme (light/dyslexic), Mark as Complete, change the font size, reset both the theme and fonts and to restore the current files (see below).
+- Settings allows the user to change the Theme (light/dyslexic), Mark as Complete, change the font size, reset both the theme and fonts, restore the current files (see below) and access Code Comments.
 See Dyslexia Support section

 - Show/Hide Section List Hamburger Ico allows the user to show/hide the section list.